 |Mabel and Maudie bond over champagne|

 Now the boring romantic plot intervenes; Joe runs into trouble with another old flame (Wynne Gibson) -- this one none too friendly -- and some rival gangsters looking to take over his place.
 But in the next scene written by Mae, we see Mabel lying miserably in bed, clad in a slip, moaning, next to Maudie, who seems to be as perky as ever.
-It seems to be the next day.
+It is apparently the next day.
 Maudie arises and, in a helpful spirit, brings her friend a hangover cure and an ice bag for her head.

 "Conscious now, dearie?" she says.